mcbarlowe/nba_scraper/README.md

 # `nba_scraper`

-This is a package written in Python to scraper the NBA's api and produced the play by play of games either in a `csv` file or a `pandas` dataframe.
-This package has two main functions `scrape_game` which scrapes an individual game or a list of specifice games, and `scrape_season` which scrapes an entire season of regular season games.
+This is a package written in Python to scrape the NBA's api and produce the play by play of games either in a `csv` file or a `pandas` dataframe.
+This package has two main functions `scrape_game` which scrapes an individual game or a list of specific games, and `scrape_season` which scrapes an entire season of regular season games.

 As of right now the package only scrapes as far back as the 2016 season.
 Plans